 Not only does your credit profile affect which current accounts you will be eligible to open, the way you operate your account will also influence your credit profile moving forwards.
 Regularly incurring bank charges by exceeding your overdraft limit or using an unauthorised overdraft may affect your eligibility for other banking products such as mortgages, credit cards and loans in the future.

 In order to avoid bank charges for using unauthorised overdrafts, align your outgoings through your direct debits and standing orders to leave your account shortly after your regular income hits your account.
 Make sure you keep a firm grasp of which dates you are billed for services and keep a regular eye on your outgoings via a mobile app, through online statements or balance checks at cash machines.

 In addition, check with your bank about which point during the day you incur a charge when you exceed your overdraft.
 Some banks offer a grace period of hours or even days, meaning that if you do go overdrawn you can rectify the situation without incurring a charge.

-  You can find more information by reading our guide to banking fees and charges.
+You can find more information by reading banking fees and charges FAQ.

 I have a bad credit history - what can I do?

 Most banks offer basic current accounts for people that have suffered from financial problems in the past.
 These accounts will usually feature most of the core functionality of other current accounts such as the issuing of a debit card and the ability to set up standing orders.
 However, some features may not be available, especially those related to credit, such as an overdraft facility.
 There may also be limits on how basic current accounts are accessed, with restrictions on in-branch counter services.
 Basic account holders may be limited to online, telephone and automated machine access points.

 What's the difference between standing orders and direct debits?

 Standing orders and direct debits are both methods of making regular outgoing payments from your current account.